-Employee asserts in her brief that Agency violated the laws and regulations governing RIFs when it forced Employee into retirement.1 Employee's assertion that she involuntarily retired raises a question as to whether OEA has jurisdiction over this appeal.
+Employee asserts in her brief that she "chose to retire so as not to lose her health benefits that were necessary to her treatment of a chronic disease."
+Employee's assertion that she involuntarily retired raises a question as to whether OEA has jurisdiction over this appeal.